skip to Main Content

 In July 2021 1 in 6 children, aged 5-16, were identified as having a possible mental health problem in England and its believed that half of all 17-19 year olds with a diagnosable mental health disorder have self harmed or attempted suicide at some point (NHS Digital 2021.
 Mental Health of Children and Young People in England 2021) and in 2023 recent analysis of the latest NHS Digital data by the charity YoungMinds concluded that the number of children and young people undergoing treatment or waiting to start with the CAMHS reached 466,250 in May 2023, the highest number on record (BACP CYP & F Journal Nov 2023).

-More children are being seen to be more stressed now than before the pandemic and we know that when a child feels stressed it can have a tsunami-sized effects on all areas of their life, including their ability to learn.
+More children are being seen to be more stressed now than before the pandemic and we know that when a child feels stressed it can have a tsunami-sized effects on all areas of their life, including their ability to learn and sadly suicide is now the highest cause of death in the under 30s.

 English schools do not all have school counsellors and wait times in those that do can be long with children then often only offered only 6-12 sessions once they reach the top of the waiting list.
 Whilst this might be all the sessions your child needs, for some children this is not sufficient and sees them not improve enough to concentrate in school.
 Counselling with one of our counsellors can be a way of securing therapeutic support for your child when they need/request it and for the duration of time they require it.